WHY DO TODAYS CHOWS LOOK SO DIFFERENT FROM THE ONES IN THIS ARCHIVE?

 The breed count gradually declined with the rewriting of a more concise 1986 BREED STANDARD, focusing on correct breed type and addressing health issues, but in the wake of this breeding frenzy, Chows were left with new challenges in terms of soundness and genetic problems.
 Complicating matters, the “square” outline, stilted gait and other hallmarks of chow “breed type” were compromised while the fancy focused on obtaining heavier bone, heads, and coats.

-Today, Chows rank at #74 on the AKC 2016 charts, Despite the fast changes experienced in a short span of time and the challenges the breed faces today, we try to remain encouraged and optimistic, thanks to enthusiasts, breeders and judges who are dedicated to preserving what makes a chow a chow, as well as testing for genetic problems.
+Today, Chows rank at #92 in popularity on the AKC 2022 registration charts.
+Despite the fast changes experienced in a short span of time and the challenges the breed faces today, we try to remain encouraged and optimistic, thanks to enthusiasts, breeders and judges who are dedicated to preserving what makes a chow a chow, as well as testing for genetic problems.

 Unfortunately, the original chow blueprint is fading fast and has become more difficult to decipher with each passing generation.
 I am a huge believer that as breeders, we have inherited the responsibility and HONOR to be the custodians of our standard…..to preserve chow breed type as it was handed down to us through the early imports into our country.
 There is always room in the CHOW STANDARD for interpretation by individual breeders, but the core of TRUE CHOW BREED TYPE and HEALTH should always be considered first and foremost and never compromised.